 March 21st, 2015 Had my first follow-up MRI a couple weeks ago, and the following doctor’s appointment last Monday.
 There was more tumor left in my head than my surgeon had anticipated, but nothing indicating that it would’ve grown, at least not significantly.
 So, basically everything was ok and my worries unnecessary.
 I’ll have another MRI a year from now.

-May 20th, 2015 Lately I have had an invreasingly bad problem with ingrown hairs and infected hair follicles along the incision line.
+May 20th, 2015 Lately I have had an increasingly bad problem with ingrown hairs and infected hair follicles along the incision line.
 Someone suggested seeing the doctor; she had, and the doctor had removed a bunch of ingrown hairs and given some super antibiotic cream.
 I’ve been pulling out hairs like crazy, I’ve got bald spots here and there now (not that anyone can see them through the thick of my hair).
 Maybe I’ll try some of my antibiotic cream on them before going to see a doctor about it.
 My husband suggested getting hair along the scar completely removed by lazer – no one would even notice.
 But I don’t know… I’m not quite there yet with the problem.

-In other news, whethere it is or probably isn’t related in any way, I might have found (or rather the dr might have found) a reason for my overwhelming fatigue.
+Whether it is or probably isn’t related in any way, I might have found (or rather the dr might have found) a reason for my overwhelming fatigue.
 After some blood tests he said my thyroid seems to be a bit lazy.
 I started meds for that a couple days ago.
 Lets see if my fatigue lifts or not.
 Should notice the difference in a couple weeks or so.

 June 3rd, 2015 Been on that thyroid med for a little over two weeks now, and I feel back to normal!
 The exhaustion has lifted almost entirely.
 My usual rhythm of staying up late is back, when I’m not ready to drop at eight in the evening anymore.
-Mornings are tough, I’m so sleepy when my alarm goes off at seven, but that’s nothing new either :D Been that way all my life.
+Mornings are tough, I’m so sleepy when my alarm goes off at seven, but that’s nothing new either 😀 Been that way all my life.
 Apparently, this thyroid has nothing to do with the AN, or maybe it is part of the way my body reacted to the intruder tumor and surgery, who knows.
 Anyway, I’m really happy this was found and solved the issue!

 Dec 28th, 2015 Hair follicles just keep getting inflammated constantly so I’m resigned to using cortisone liniment almost daily to keep the agravation at bay.

-In other news, I took an SSD-mute tattoo in September.
+I took an SSD-mute tattoo in September.
 Behind the deaf ear.
 My husband tells me that one of these days the doctors will be able to restore my hearing but I’m not so sure about that… I also had a Phoenix inked on my leg to symbolize my journey from the operation room back to life again.

 There will be another MRI sometime in the spring.
 Sometimes I almost wish the darned thing would just grow back enought for them to need to operate it again, in hopes that then it would be gone for good.
 But then again, not really.
 I just hope it never will grow back.

 March 11th, 2016 Had my annual check-up here recently.
 MRI and doctor’s appointment.
-I’m happy to announce that there was no growth in the remainders of my tumor \o/ I’ll have my next MRI again a year from now, and if there still is no growth, they’ll make the MRI’s biennial.
+I’m happy to announce that there was no growth in the remainders of my tumor o/ I’ll have my next MRI again a year from now, and if there still is no growth, they’ll make the MRI’s biennial.